 Any advice for someone looking into breaking into the field?
 First of all, be aware of the demands of the job.
 It is not all glamour under the lights of a stadium.
 You have to start at the bottom and work your way up like in any profession.
 In my case, Joel Dengler gave me an opportunity and I ran with it from there.
 Check your ego at the door, work without complaint and most importantly network within the industry.

-Worst thing about the job?
-Worst thing about the job is simple: airports and airplanes.
+The worst thing about the job?
+The worst thing about the job is simple: airports and airplanes.
 I’m still waiting for them to figure that whole Star Trek time travel thing out.

 How about differences?
 The only difference is that we are not located in the epicenter of motocross which is still obviously So Cal.
 At times, their weather may be more cooperative in the winter, but that is all I can think of.
 Carmichael, Stewart, Reed, Ferry, Millsaps, Byrne and young guys like Stroupe and Dungey all call the Southeast home.
 Hard to argue with that fact.